 Stakeholders engaged in project should start by developing an understanding of what is needed to achieve meaningful engagement.
 They should also take time to understand the community’s voice, which is influenced by factors such as the community’s context (e.g. social and political realities that exist within the community), history, infrastructure assets, and colonial impositions.

 Developing an understanding of these factors, among others, can play an important part in ensuring that a sustainable water treatment solution is developed for a particular community.

 Understanding community needs: Understanding the needs of a community by asking the right questions is an important part of an iterative decision-making process.
 As part of this, social, economic, and technical considerations need to be taken into account.

 Operator engagement: Engaging operators in a decision-making process is important because they are the ones that operate and maintain the water treatment solution.
 During the decision-making process, it’s important to obtain operator acceptance when considering the advantages and disadvantages of various solutions.
 It’s also important to take operators into account when considering operations and maintenance after a water treatment solution has been commissioned.

-This article was included in the May/June 2020 issue of Water Canada.
+This article was written by Simran Chattha, the associate editor of Water Canada, for the May/June 2020 issue of Water Canada.
 Access the full issue here.